Inclusion and diversity specialists: an essential role in a modern workplace

 There is no specific training for I&D consultants.
-They need a broad understanding of the subject and concepts such as unconscious bias or neurodiversity, but this can be achieved by attending conferences and networking events, and reading reports, articles and books.
+They need a broad understanding of the subject and concepts such as unconscious bias or neurodiversity, but this can be achieved by attending conferences and networking events, and reading reports, articles, and books.

 It is difficult to describe exactly what being an I&D consultant involves.
-In the Scottish Court Service I was responsible for ensuring the accessibility of services—to those with disabilities or who don’t speak English, for example—as well as fulfilling equality public duty by delivering reports and equality outcomes.
+In the Scottish Court Service, I was responsible for ensuring the accessibility of services—to those with disabilities or who don’t speak English, for example—as well as fulfilling equality public duty by delivering reports and equality outcomes.

-In Aegon, my main initial objective was to move the I&D programme to the next level by creating an I&D strategy that allows us to map our journey and measure progress.
+In Aegon, my main initial objective was to move the I&D program to the next level by creating an I&D strategy that allows us to map our journey and measure progress.
 I also control the I&D comms plan to ensure that we constantly raise awareness of I&D matters.

 What does your average day look like?